|Study location||Netherlands, Maastricht|

 The entry qualification documents are accepted in the following languages: English.

 Often you can get a suitable transcript from your school.
 If this is not the case, you will need official translations along with verified copies of the original.

 A motivation letter must be added to your application.

-This course consists of 32 class hours divided over 3 weeks.
+This course consists of 32 class hours divided over three weeks.
 Students earn 6 ECTS credits when they obtain a passing grade.
-The course will include a field trip.
+The course may include a field trip.

 By the end of the course students will demonstrate the ability to:

-▪ Apply their knowledge and skills in the area of business strategy to the issues facing firms operating in the European Union
+▪ Apply their knowledge and skills in the area of business strategy to the issues facing firms operating in the EU;

 ▪ Evaluate the consequences of European economic integration and global competition at a firm level.